 “Kabuli palaw is a staple at any Afghan gathering,” says Durkhanai Ayubi.
 “Rice is very precious for Afghans – it forms the centrepiece of the meal, and all the other food is presented around it.”

-Some key pointers when making pulao are 1) don’t let your rice get sticky and 2) don’t think of this as some kind of “health dish.”
+Some key pointers when making pulao are 1) don’t let your rice get sticky and 2) don’t think of this as some “health dish.”
 The dish should be rich and delicious.
 It is a special occasion food.

 Let’s talk “masala”.
-You’ve heard that word a lot I’m sure.
-It just means some kind of spice mixture.
+You’ve heard that word a lot, I’m sure.
+It just means some spice mixture.
 Here, we use our char masala recipe.
-This masala includes: black cardamom, cinnamon, clove, and cumin.
-The one spice in there you might not have tried before is the black cardamom.
+This masala includes black cardamom, cinnamon, clove, and cumin.
+The one spice you might not have tried before is black cardamom.
 It has an intoxicating aroma.
-Black cardamom pods have a rich smoky aroma.
+Black cardamom pods have a rich, smoky aroma.
 They are dried over a fire.
 You can buy black cardamom on our website here.